MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/quickstarts/php.md

 1. Create a new PHP project in your favorite IDE.
 2. Add the code provided below.
 3. Replace the `key` value with an access key valid for your subscription.
-4. You can use the global endpoint in the following code, or use the [custom subdomain](../../../cognitive-services/cognitive-services-custom-subdomains.md) endpoint displayed in the Azure portal for your resource.
 5. Run the program.

 ```php